 But before we vilify the web developer, how is it that an IT vendor is allowed enough power to change the direction of a business because of how they programmed the website?

 It helps to have a business first.

-Too many new business owners jump into website development before they have finished their business development.
+Too many new business owners jump into website development before finishing their business development.
 We actually stopped working with new businesses for a time because too many of them came to us with just a business “idea” and no business plan, let alone a website plan.
-Now, if someone comes to in this situation, I send them away with homework to create a plan before we even begin to discuss their website project.
-We can make websites do wonderful things for a business, but not if you cannot communicate to me what your business is in the first place.
-As a website professional I know the recipe for disaster is, when prompted for more direction, a business owner tells me to “do what you think”.
-I know what I “think” about my own business, I can’t read your mind and figure out what I should be thinking about yours.
+Now, if someone comes to me in this situation, I send them away with homework.
+I ask them to create a plan before we discuss their website project.
+We can make websites do wonderful things for a business, but not if you cannot communicate what your business is in the first place.
+As a website professional, I know the recipe for disaster is that when prompted for more direction, a business owner tells me to “do what you think”.
+I know what I “think” about my own business.
+I can’t read your mind and figure out what I should be thinking about yours.

 Besides, why would you want your web developer to define what is said about your business?

 Your website will be an important part of your business, once you figure out what business you are in.
-Don’t waste your money by signing a web development contract before you have completed your business plan.
-I will guarantee the outcome of your website project will be 200% better and you will still be speaking to your web developer when it is done.
+Don’t waste your money by signing a web development contract before you complete your business plan.
+I guarantee the outcome of your website project will be 200% better, and you will still be speaking to your web developer when it is done.